 Important updates: coronavirus (COVID-19)

-If you’re visiting a national park or State forest:
+Before visiting a national park

 - Always check Park Alerts before leaving home for up-to-date information for a specific location.

 - Check the latest information and follow directions from Queensland Health regarding COVID-19.
 If camping, always follow directions from any on-site signage.